nouatzi/AR9285-rebranding/README.md

 The idea here is to use a Atheros AR9285 wireless card, and make it look like a Intel Centrino Advanced-N 6205 Wireless card.
 We do this by modifying the EEPROM card.
 We copy the vendor/device/subsystem IDs of the Intel card into the EEPROM Atheros card.

+However, there is an Atheros Card which is whitelisted by Lenovo `168C:002B:17AA:30A1` so its IDs can be use to flash the EEPROM card.
+But in this tutorial, I will use the Intel IDs.

 My setup:
  - Lenovo Thinkpad X230 with BIOS whitelist (v2.67), and MacOS Sierra and its original Centrino Advanced-N 6205 wireless card.
  - Spared Laptop with no restriction, and Ubuntu 16.04.3, and Atheros AR9285 wireless card.